seqan/hibf/doc/about/api/index.md

   -# **Do not depend on entities marked as "experimental" or "no-api"**.
 Major changes to the library like new modules
      are often first marked as experimental within a minor release cycle.
 This means we do not guarantee stability until the next minor release happens and the experimental flag is removed in favour of the stable flag.
-     Some entities in namespace `library_template` are permanently marked as "no-api" which designates them as subject to unannounced change.
+     Some entities in namespace `hibf` are permanently marked as "no-api" which designates them as subject to unannounced change.
 In addition, all entities in **core** and **utility** are always marked "no-api".
-This is the case for auxiliary data structures (usually in `library_template::detail`) that are needed for the public API documentation or because they are considered a nice-to-have feature for users.
+This is the case for auxiliary data structures (usually in `hibf::detail`) that are needed for the public API documentation or because they are considered a nice-to-have feature for users.
   -# **Do not depend on the *signatures* of SeqAn APIs.** In particular, you may not take the address of APIs in SeqAn
      and you may not use metaprogramming tricks to depend on those signatures.
 We reserve the right to:
-     * Add new names to namespace `library_template` and any sub-namespaces
+     * Add new names to namespace `hibf` and any sub-namespaces
-     * Add new member functions to types in namespace `library_template`
+     * Add new member functions to types in namespace `hibf`
      * Add new overloads to existing functions
      * Add new default arguments to functions and templates
      * Change return-types of functions in compatible ways (void to anything, numeric types in a widening fashion, etc.).